cciw-uk/cciw.co.uk/docs/security.rst

 Access to information
 ~~~~~~~~~~~~~~~~~~~~~

-* Access to all officer functionality must be controlled on a "need to know
+* Access to all officer functionality must be controlled on a "need to know"
-  basis".
+  basis.
 The primary places where these are controlled are:

   * permission related methods on the ``User`` model in `</cciw/accounts/models.py>`_
   * permission decorators on views in `</cciw/officers/views.py>`_